trpc/trpc/README.md

 ### Invoking directly

-You can also invoke a procedure directly and pass the data as props.
+You can also invoke a procedure directly and get the data in a promise

 <details><summary>In `getStaticProps`</summary>